SAturday, APRIL 4

-The Mysterious Old Radio Listening Society presents a new adaptation of Charles Dickens’ A Christmas Carol, performed in the style of an old-time radio broadcast, complete with vintage commercials and live sound effects.
+The Mysterious Old Radio Listening Society interrupts its regularly scheduled chills and thrills for a riotous evening of comedy, both classic and contemporary, performed in the style of an old-time radio broadcast, complete with vintage commercials and live sound effects!

-It’s an “entertaining and creepy homage to an era gone by” (Cherry and Spoon), brought to life by veteran Twin Cities performers Shanan Custer, Joshua English Scrimshaw, Tim Uren, and Eric Webster, who “use their voices to paint a picture so vivid that if you close your eyes, you can see the action in your mind’s eye.”
+It’s an “entertaining and creepy homage to an era gone by” (Cherry and Spoon) brought to life by veteran Twin Cities performers Shanan Custer, Joshua English Scrimshaw, Tim Uren and Eric Webster “using their voices to paint a picture so vivid that if you close your eyes you can see the action in your mind’s eye.”
 (Stages of Minnesota)

 6161 Hwy 65 NE, Minneapolis, MN